Each year in Massachusetts, about 4,100 young people become new daily smokers.

 Communities can combat big tobacco by passing local regulations and other policies to decrease the impact of tobacco marketing on young people.
 The most effective policies increase the price of tobacco, limit its availability, and decrease youth's exposure to tobacco packaging and other tobacco marketing.

-84% of Massachusetts youth don't smoke, and many are working to combat Big Tobacco’s influence on their communities.
+86% of Massachusetts youth don't smoke, and many are working to combat Big Tobacco’s influence on their communities.
+When The 84, the Department of Public Health’s youth tobacco prevention movement, was formed a few years ago, 84% of youth didn’t smoke – and now that number continually improves.
 Visit the84.org to join the movement against the industry led by youth for youth.

 - School health resources for educators and school administrators addressing broad school health issues of physical activity, healthy eating, and tobacco use prevention.

 - Campaign for Tobacco-Free Kids helps change public attitudes and public policies on tobacco to prevent kids from smoking, help smokers quit and protect everyone from secondhand smoke.
 CTFK sponsors Kick Butts Day a national day to inspire youth to speak up against Big Tobacco, which young people from Massachusetts participate in each year.